tolo/InterfaCSS/README.markdown

 * Provides an easy way to setup you view hierarchy though a view builder class (`ISSViewBuilder`) or through the use of a view definition file ([XML](https://github.com/tolo/InterfaCSS/wiki/View-Definition-File-Reference)).
 * Enables you to load an auto-refreshable stylesheet from a URL, which will speed up and simplify UI development considerably.
 * InterfaCSS is completely free of dodgy Objective-C runtime manipulations (such as method swizzling and whatnot), something that may or may not make you sleep better at night.
+* The default CSS parser of InterfaCSS is built upon the amazing parser combinator framework [Parcoa](https://github.com/brotchie/Parcoa).